cgerard321/STQA-pet-clinic-F2020/README.md

 git status
 ```

-This will show you the difference in what the last commit and your local repo is, press q when you want to leave:
+This will show you the differences between last commit (HEAD is master) and your local repo.
+Press q when you want to leave:

 ```
 git diff HEAD .